 All people from 6 months of age should get an influenza vaccination every year.

-People 65 years and older should also get the shingles vaccination.
+People aged 65 and older should get the:

 70 years and older

-People with certain medical conditions have an increased risk of pneumococcal disease may need extra doses of vaccines for better protection.
-For more information about pneumococcal vaccines, talk to your GP, pharmacist, nurse or other immunisation service provider.
+People with certain medical conditions have an increased risk of pneumococcal disease and may need extra doses of vaccines for better protection.

 Catch ups

 Talk to your GP, pharmacist, nurse, or other immunisation service provider about your immunisation history.
-You may be eligible for free catch-up vaccines to ensure you are protected.
+You may be able to get free catch up vaccines to ensure you are protected.

 Vaccination information in your language